xpoft/spring-vaadin/README.md

 ## 1.5.6
 - Vaadin 7.0.0.beta6
-- replace AspectJ with static access to the application context
+- replace AspectJ with static access to the application context.
+Now you can remove '<context:spring-configured/>'
 - add view scopes: prototype (default) and ui

 ## 1.5